Chris von der Ahe: Career

 Von der Ahe soon lost his other wealth as well and was reduced to tending bar in a small saloon.
 Comiskey frequently sent von der Ahe money to help make ends meet.
 In April 1908, the St. Louis Cardinals and St. Louis Browns played each other in a benefit game for him.
 The club raised $4,300.

 Death

-Due to a life of heavy alcohol consumption, he died of cirrhosis of the liver on June 5, 1913.
+Owing to heavy lifelong alcohol consumption, he died of cirrhosis of the liver on June 5, 1913.
 He was buried in Bellefontaine Cemetery in St. Louis, with the statue that once stood in front of Sportsman's Park adorning his grave.

 Tribute

 In 2015 Von der Ahe was named to the Pre-Integration Committee ballot for the National Baseball Hall of Fame.